min2ha/ukwa-site/content/target/40604/index.en.md

   "subject": "First World War Centenary, 2014-18"
 }

-# Influence and Effect of the Polish Legions on Post First World War Europe, The

 Project to provide access to materials for research and promote interaction and expand historical knowledge of WW1 for education purposes and the development of Anglo/Polish community relations.